onc-healthit/api-resource-guide/docs/g10-criterion.md

 	**Applies to USCDI v1 and US Core 3.1.1 and SVAP approved standards US Core 4.0.0 (expires on January 1, 2026) and USCDI v3 and US Core 6.1.0 (required by December 31, 2025):**

-	* Health IT Modules must demonstrate support for the “Location” FHIR® resource by either by providing this resource as part of the multiple patient services response, or by including it as a contained resource as part of the multiple patient services response.
+	* Health IT Modules must demonstrate support for the “Location” FHIR® resource by either providing this resource as part of the multiple patient services response, or by including it as a contained resource as part of the multiple patient services response.

 !!! note ""
 	[Health IT Feedback and Inquiry Portal Q&A: Paragraph (g)(10)(i)(B): Data Response (Multiple Patients)](inquiry-portal/g10-inquiries.md#paragraph-g10ib-data-response-multiple-patients)